CosmoSimio/eksfargatek8slab/README.md

 ```
 helm upgrade --install --debug --wait --namespace="logicmonitor" --create-namespace -f ./lm-container-configuration.yaml lm-container --version "3" logicmonitor/lm-container
 ```
-- Using `--version "3"` as this is the latest LM Container helm chart version as of the writing of this README.
+- Above command is using LM Container chart `--version "3"` as this is the latest LM Container helm chart version as of the writing of this `README`.
 - Check https://github.com/logicmonitor/helm-charts/tree/main/charts/lm-container for latest version.